Francessco121/dart-embedded-config/README.md

 import 'package:app_name/web_config.g.dart';

 @GenerateInjector([
-  ClassProvider(WebConfig, useClass: embedded_config.$WebConfigEmbedded)
+  // Note: A factory provider is used because the generated config file is not
+  // guaranteed to be created before Angular's builder runs.
+You could get
+  // around this by using a reflective injector instead.
+  FactoryProvider(WebConfig, configFactory)
 ])
 ...

+WebConfig configFactory() {
+  return const embedded_config.$WebConfigEmbedded();
+}
 ```

-Now `WebConfig` can be injected anywhere in the Angular application with the values populated from `build.yaml`.
+Now `WebConfig` can be injected anywhere in the Angular application with the values populated from `build.yaml`!